noisecode3/TombRaiderLinuxLauncher/README.md

 Guide
 How to play Tomb Raider 3

-there is a workaround for input bug that happens if the player uses Ctrl and Alt.
+I have this workaround for input bug that happens if the player uses Ctrl and Alt.
 This keys can corrupt the game on proton and crash the game randomly.
 You should change them inside the game.
 Or edit the config.txt inside the game folder.
 You should keep a copy of this file because this file can become corrupted.
 Sprint / key as in the picture will not work, but wont crash the game.
 The picture shows a working configuration for Linux.

 ![screenshot](https://raw.githubusercontent.com/noisecode3/TombRaiderLinuxSteamManager/main/controller.png "controller")

 The next problem is that sometimes steam input will crash the game after the core design intro video.
 If this happens shutting down steam and open it again should work.
-I have played this game over 50 hours on steam and its working.
+I have played this game over 80 hours on steam and its working and never crash in the game if I dont use Ctrl and Alt.

 I recommend these patches